DPBefumo/html-small-business/README.md

 The nursery is located at: 4400 Virginia Parkway, Cedarville, NC, 27165.

 Its hours are 9 AM - 7 PM Monday - Friday, 7 AM - 7 PM on Saturday, and 1 PM - 7 PM on Sunday. -->

+## What I Learned

+This project was my first experience with linking multiple HTML sites.
+The design of this project was to build each page from scratch given just the information the customer wanted to display.
+This is a simplistic site to just help with my understanding how various HTML pages do communicate with one another and the ability to design them with in one folder.